 The AirSharing solution supports a series of powerful functions, such as projecting content and photos from a mobile phone for instant viewing via television, including remote sharing as well as sharing the gaming experience seamlessly from smartphones, to tablets or television monitors.
 AirSharing can also be used in a business setting, allowing people the freedom to leave behind their notebook PCs, and use files via their smartphones to project content onto a monitor through a Wi-Fi connection.

-AirSharing is activated on Huawei’s Emotion UI, which is currently preinstalled on selected Huawei smartphones and tablets including HUAWEI Ascend P2, D2 and Mate.
-Huawei’s Emotion UI runs on Android 4.1.
-Emotion UI improves usability and provides a simple navigational experience for users which can be easily customized to suit their personal needs.
-Its UniHome function combines home panels with the main menu, while Huawei’s patent-pending Me Widget better utilizes screen real-estate by combining all the information and functions you need in a single, customizable widget.
-Emotion UI provides a rich pool of personalized themes for download; while themed wallpapers bring users a more vivid visual experience with interactive and fun transitional animations that can be changed by simply shaking the phone.
+AirSharing is activated on HUAWEI’s Emotion UI, which is currently preinstalled on selected HUAWEI smartphones and tablets including HUAWEI Ascend P2, D2 and Mate.
+HUAWEI’s Emotion UI runs on Android 4.1.
+Emotion UI improves usability and provides a simple navigational experience for users which can be easily customised to suit their personal needs.
+Its UniHome function combines home panels with the main menu, while HUAWEI’s patent-pending Me Widget better utilises screen real-estate by combining all the information and functions you need in a single, customisable widget.
+Emotion UI provides a rich pool of personalised themes for download; while themed wallpapers bring users a more vivid visual experience with interactive and fun transitional animations that can be changed by simply shaking the phone.
 Facial identification has also been added to the original range of screen locks to enhance security and uniqueness of each user experience.

 Emotion UI includes a smartphone housekeeper function to support real-time data traffic tracking, automatic blacklisting and blocking, periodical system cleaning, and spontaneous exiting of idle programs and cache cleanup, in addition to anti-virus, energy saving, privacy protection, software management, and more.